Deaod/VoteSys/README.md

 If true, uses the `DefaultMap` setting whenever switching maps without any votes by players.
 If false, only uses the `DefaultMap` setting when recovering from crashes or server restarts.

+If `bAlwaysUseDefaultPreset` is false, this setting has no effect in order to avoid switching to maps that do not exist for the automatically selected preset.

 Defaults to false.